Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 If you switch between your side, back, or stomach, you’re a combination sleeper, and a bed with a bit of bounce can help aid the transition between these different sleeping positions.
 Without such mobility, combination sleepers may find themselves feeling trapped in the foam and unable to easily move around.
 The Saatva is an innerspring mattress with not one but two layers of coils, giving it excellent bounce and a 5-star rating for responsiveness.
 We recommend the Plush model for side sleepers because it also offers 4.5-star pressure relief and 5-star support.

 We tested pressure relief on the Luxury Firm model of the Saatva Classic.
-Looking at the pressure map, we see blue and green across the body when back and side sleeping, indicating low pressure buildup.
-This model could be a great choice for those who switch between their back and side, as the balance between support and pressure relief is ideal for back sleepers, as well.
+Looking at the pressure map below, we see blue and green across the body when side sleeping, with just a little bit of yellow at the hips.
+But the Plush model is much softer and likely to give side sleepers the contouring they need in this area.
 Those who switch between their side and stomach could also enjoy this bed, but strict stomach sleepers will find better alignment on the Firm model.

 Although responsiveness is one of this bed’s strengths, it can also be considered one of its weaknesses.
 The bouncy construction and lack of foam makes the bed less capable of isolating motion.
-When we performed our three motion isolation tests, we found only average results.
-We gave the Saatva 3 out of 5 stars in this category, which you should consider if you sleep with a partner who tosses and turns and you’re easily woken up.
+When we performed our three motion isolation tests, we found poor results.
+When Kenny lied on the bed with a partner tossing and turning next to him, he said, “I can feel every little movement my partner made and could tell exactly what she was doing despite being blindfolded” We gave the Saatva 2.8 out of 5 stars in this category, which you should consider if you sleep with a partner who tosses and turns and you’re easily woken up.

 Interested in the Saatva?
 Read more in our full Saatva Classic mattress review.
 For a bed with better motion isolation, check out the Nolah mattress or head to our best mattress for combination sleepers roundup.